Installation¶

 makefiles that will perform the actual compilations.
 If required

-will report a corresponding error
+libraries are missing, CMake will report a corresponding error

 message.
 In this case, the missing libraries or compilers need to be

-installed before the configuration can be completed.CMake
+installed before the configuration can be completed.CMake configuration, first create the build folder

-source code folder and switch to the folder:mkdir build
+inside the FastChem source code folder and switch to the folder:mkdir build

 cd build

-For a basic installation, within the folder run CMake
+For a basic installation, within the folder run CMake:

 cmake ..